The GRE is Dystopian

 Some criticisms of the GRE are, in my opinion, well-said.
 For example, the fee to take the test is a ridiculously large $220.
 I was shocked by this number at first— while proctoring isn’t free, $220 seems exorbitant, especially in comparison with the $68 SAT fee.

 The sky-high fee hurts poorer students.
-Back when the GRE was required for nearly all graduate admissions at American universities, the sky-high fee led to a severe economic barrier to entry for students to even try to improve their station in life through graduate study.
+Back when the GRE was required for nearly all graduate admissions at American universities, the fee led to a severe economic barrier to entry for students to even try to improve their station in life through graduate study.
 This no doubt has also led to psychological barriers for these students.

 The sinister aspect of the test gets even worse.
 At the same time that it’s selling the test for a high fee, the ETS also sells tons of very high-cost practice materials for it.
 This seems like obvious grifting: they simultaneously sell a gate to entry and the keys to unlock it, both at very high cost.
 Students who use official ETS study resources are at a major advantage.
 It all makes the GRE feel less like a disinterested evaluation of capabilities and more like an opportunity for ETS to line its pockets.